op7ic/amphunt/README.md

 ## allconnections.py

 This file dumps all connections recorded in AMP against specific host.
-Please edit [config.txt](config.txt] and add appropriate API keys.
+Please edit [config.txt](config.txt) and add appropriate API keys.

 How to invoke: